nnisarggada/swft/README.md

    - SWFT supports sharing files using command-line tools like curl or wget.
 For example,

      ```bash
-     curl -X POST -F "file=@/path/to/file" -F "link=my-secret-file" http://localhost:80/upload
+     curl -X POST -F "file=@/path/to/file" -F "link=my-secret-file" -F "time=1800" http://localhost:80/upload
      ```
-     This will give a sharable URL to the file like `http://localhost:80/my-secret-file`
+     This will give a sharable URL to the `file` like `http://localhost:80/my-secret-file` that will get deleted after `1800` seconds

 ## License